shohiebsense/shohiebsense.github.io/_posts/2021-04-13-Multistage Dockerize Go.md

 ## 1. Why Dockerize?

-Because of Docker benefits themselves, ye?
+Because of Docker's benefits have to offer, ye?

 ## 2. Why Mulstistage?